 Dmitrius acknowledged the Lady’s command, and returned the head to its leather bag, which he carefully re-attached to his belt.
 The bag rocked against his hip.
 Even in death the Tyrant was in thrall to the Ring.

 Dmitrius picked up the trophy sword and turned to face the Lady.
 The Chamberlain tried to speak, but the Bactrian spoke loudly and drowned him out.
 He shouted, “Aliénor Ithilæn, I and my men have come to pledge fealty to you!”

 While the crowd murmured with excitement Aliénor assessed the Bactrian’s forces: one cohort of knights and two of archers, enough troops to secure her County against all but the greatest Lords, perhaps even Duke John and his brother King Richard.
-The Chamberlain, who had been fuming beside her broker her reverie, “Lady, these men belong to Duke John, not to you.”
+The Chamberlain, who had been fuming beside her, interrupted her reverie, “Lady, these men belong to Duke John, not to you.”
 He had to pitch his voice quietly so the crowd could not hear him.
-This provided the Lady Ithilæn with an excuse to not hear him.
+This provided the Lady Ithilæn with an excuse not to hear him.
 She turned back on the murmuring Chamberlain so that she could address the Bactrian leader directly.
 She said as loudly as she could:

 “So be it Dmitrius Euthydemus, son of Heliocles!
 Swear allegiance and I will give you land and you will serve me!”